-The market for genetic and molecular biology testing services is highly competitive and competition is expected to continue to increase.
-We compete with other commercial medical laboratories in addition to the in-house laboratories of many major hospitals.
-Many of our existing competitors have significantly greater financial, human, technical and marketing resources than we do.
-Our competitors may develop products and services that are superior to ours or that achieve greater market acceptance than our offerings.
-We may not be able to compete successfully against current and future sources of competition and competitive pressures faced by us may have a material adverse affect on our business, results of operations and financial condition.
+The market for genetic and molecular testing services is highly competitive and competition is expected to continue to increase.
+The Company competes with other commercial medical laboratories in addition to the in-house laboratories of many major hospitals.
+Many of the Company's existing competitors have significantly greater financial, human, technical and marketing resources than the Company.
+The Company's competitors may develop products and services that are superior to those of the Company or that achieve greater market acceptance than the Company's offerings.
+The Company may not be able to compete successfully against current and future sources of competition and in such case, this may have a material adverse effect on the Company's business, results of operations and financial condition.